shayd3/snoo-dl/README.md

 `reddit-wallpaper-downloader day %HOMEPATH$\Pictures\Wallpapers\`

 This will download the wallpapers for the top posts of the day to %HOMEPATH$\Pictures\Wallpapers\.
 Each file will take the name of the title of the post.
 If the file already exists, it will skip downloading that wallpaper.

+# Todo
+* If link is an album collection, download full album